hkitago/InvertDark/README.md

 ## Acknowledgments

 The inspiration for this project came from a bookmarklet I developed and shared on GitHub Gist.
 You can view it [here](https://gist.github.com/hkitago/ef7aa6876254500cc27623c92a30fa2d).
 I would like to acknowledge the role of the bookmarklet in shaping the idea for the this extension and helping to bring it to fruition.

+I would like to thank [framework7io](https://github.com/framework7io/framework7-icons) for providing the icon materials that were used in previous versions of the app.

 ## Contact